snotskie/ttrpg/md/index.md

 - **Unique:** Your Backstory should define unique skills, connections, events, traits, and other narrative elements that your character brings to the story.
 - **Variety:** Your Backstory should have enough variety that not all or most of your Backstory would already be covered by a single Stat.
-- **History Stat:** You may always choose to use your History Stat in place of another Stat when the action or effect is related enough to your Backstory or Aptitudes (described later in this chapter).

 ### Non-Human Characters
 <!-- _class: rules -->